 const list = Array.from(nodes);

-// Now we have a regular array and there are methods available, for example filter
+// Now we have a regular array

-// We can filter the elements we need:
+// We can filter the elements we need

 const filtered = list.filter((item) => item.textContent.includes('Navigating the DOM Tree'));